Sayter99/86ME/README.md

 #### CREDITS ####

 86ME is an open source project.
-86ME is derived from RoboME of RoboardGod (https://github.com/RoBoardGod/RoBoME) and is developed by Sayter (sayter@dmp.com.tw).
+86ME is derived from RoboME of RBgod (https://github.com/RoBoardGod/RoBoME) and is developed by Sayter (sayter@dmp.com.tw).
 All of them are members of the RoBoard team in DMP Electronic Inc.